jtmuller5/clibbits-vs-code/README.md

 - System folders (like node_modules, .git) are automatically excluded
 - Perfect for documenting project structures or sharing folder organization in discussions

-### 🔍 Add Libbit to Prompt Stack
+### 🔍 Add Stack Context
 - Open the Command Palette (`Ctrl+Shift+P` / `Cmd+Shift+P`)
 - Select "Clibbits: Add to Stack"
-- Choose a category and select a Libbit from the search results
+- Choose a category and select an item from the search results
-- The extension will create a prompt file with all associated Clibbits
+- The extension will create a prompt file with all associated documentation in the `.github/prompts/clibbits` directory
-- Perfect for integrating with GitHub Copilot's prompt files feature

-### 📝 Create and Manage Clibbits
+### 🔎 Search Clibbits
-- Create reusable clibbits for GitHub Copilot and other AI assistants
-- Store and organize code snippets for common patterns or reference
-- Quickly add selected code to clibbits for later use

-#### Creating Clibbits
-- Use the Command Palette (`Ctrl+Shift+P` / `Cmd+Shift+P`) and type "Clibbits: Create Clibbits Folder"
+- Open the Command Palette
-- This creates a `.github/prompts/clibbits` folder in your workspace
-- Use "Clibbits: Create Clibbit" to create a new clibbit with a template

-#### Adding Code to Clibbits
-- **From Editor Selection:**
-  - Select code in your editor
-  - **Option 1:** Right-click and select "Clibbits: Add to Clibbit"
-  - **Option 2:** Click the "Add selection to Clibbit" Code Lens that appears above your selection
-  - Choose which clibbit to add the code to from the dropdown menu
-  - The code is automatically added to the "Content" section of the clibbit

-- **From Explorer (Files or Folders):**
-  - Right-click on any file or folder in the Explorer
-  - Select "Clibbits: Add to Clibbit"
+- Select "Clibbits: Search Clibbits"
-  - Choose which clibbit to add the files to
-  - File links will be added to the "Files" section of the clibbit
-  - For folders, links to all text files will be recursively added (up to a reasonable depth)

-#### Sharing Clibbits Between Projects
-- **Export Clibbit:**
-  - Use the Command Palette and select "Clibbits: Export Clibbit"
-  - Choose which clibbit to export from your workspace
-  - The clibbit will be saved to a shared location (in your home directory)

-- **Import Clibbit:**
-  - Use the Command Palette and select "Clibbits: Import Clibbit"
-  - Choose which clibbit to import from the shared location
+- Search for an exact term with quotes or a general term using similarity matching
-  - The clibbit will be copied to your workspace
+- Select the clibbit you want and it will be added to your project
-  - The imported clibbit will open automatically

 #### Example Clibbit Structure